CognitiveAISystems/3DGraphLLM/preprocess/README.md

 ## Skip the data preparation

-- Chat-Scene has provided all the prepared data in [Google Drive](https://drive.google.com/drive/folders/1iwVFUkvveehvwGcAnJK3EwLxBt5ggR2c?usp=sharing).
+- Chat-Scene has provided all the prepared data in [HuggingFace](https://huggingface.co/datasets/ZzZZCHS/Chat-Scene/tree/main/annotations).
 Simply download the files and place them in the annotations/ directory.
 You’ll then be ready to run and test the code.

 - We've provided preprocessed VL-SAT features for semantic relations between objects as well as additional text annotations in [Yandex Disk](https://disk.yandex.ru/d/LpPJgHg8Qg6BpA)